 * All TLX components are customized to fit system requirements, meaning technical specifications are unique to each customer and design, and the examples given here are for illustration purposes only.

-TLX Technologies LLC will consistently provide products that meet or exceed the requirements of our customers.
-The company complies with all the requirements of the ISO 9001:2015 Quality Management System Standard and TS16949:2009 where applicable.
+TLX Technologies, LLC will consistently provide products that meet or exceed the requirements of our customers.
+The company complies with all of the requirements of the ISO 9001:2015 Quality Management System Standard.
 We will establish, monitor and work to continuously improve customer satisfaction, technology, productivity, quality and employee engagement.